albertodemichelis/squirrel/doc/source/stdlib/stdiolib.rst

 .. js:function:: file.len()

-    returns the lenght of the stream
+    returns the length of the stream

 .. js:function:: file.readblob(size)